strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 If you don't use OPA yet, you can follow [this guide](https://www.openpolicyagent.org/docs/latest/deployments/#kubernetes) from the OPA documentation.

 Once you have OPA running, you can configure the OPA authorizer in your `Kafka` custom resource.
-The basic configuration should looks like this:
+The basic configuration should look like this:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1